-The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying statement of functional expenses.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying consolidated statement of functional expenses.
 Expenses directly attributed to a specific functional area of the Organization are reported as expenses of those functional areas.
 Salaries and benefits that benefit multiple CRSC affiliates have been allocated among the CRSC affiliates based on estimates determined by management to be equitable.
-Occupancy and depreciation expense are allocated by the square footage used by each affiliate.
+Occupancy and depreciation expense are allocated by the

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2023 square footage used by each affiliate.
 All other shared costs are recorded in the parent company and not allocated since the amounts are not significant to the financial statements of the affiliates.